MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-forms.md

 Create new fields if the default work order form is missing fields that you need.

-See the topic on [How to create and edit Field Service columns (fields)](field-service-customize-columns-fields.md) for best practices when created, editing, and deleting fields. **Hint:** You should be very careful when editing default fields and you should never delete default fields.
+See the topic on [How to create and edit Field Service columns (fields)](field-service-customize-columns-fields.md) for best practices when creating, editing, and deleting fields. **Hint:** You should be very careful when editing default fields and you should never delete default fields.

 ## 4. Decide to customize the existing work order form or create a new form